WordPress/wpcs-docs/wordpress-coding-standards/css.md

 - Use double quotes rather than single quotes, and only when needed, such as when a font name has a space or for the values of the `content` property.
 - Font weights should be defined using numeric values (e.g. `400` instead of `normal`, `700` rather than `bold`).
 - 0 values should not have units unless necessary, such as with transition-duration.
 - Line height should also be unit-less, unless necessary to be defined as a specific pixel value.
 This is more than just a style convention, but is worth mentioning here.
-More information: <a href="http://meyerweb.com/eric/thoughts/2006/02/08/unitless-line-heights/">http://meyerweb.com/eric/thoughts/2006/02/08/unitless-line-heights/</a>
+More information: [https://meyerweb.com/eric/thoughts/2006/02/08/unitless-line-heights/](https://meyerweb.com/eric/thoughts/2006/02/08/unitless-line-heights/).
 - Use a leading zero for decimal values, including in rgba().
 - Multiple comma-separated values for one property should be separated by either a space or a newline.
 For better readability newlines should be used for lengthier multi-part values such as those for shorthand properties like box-shadow and text-shadow, including before the first value.
 Values should then be indented one level in from the property.
 - Lists of values within a value, like within rgba(), should be separated by a space.